 All AHCCCS members eligible for services covered under this contract have a choice of available Contractors.
-Information about these Contractors will be given to each applicant during the application process for AHCCCS benefits.
+Contact information for the Contractors is provided during the application process for AHCCCS benefits.
 If there is only one Contractor available for the applicant's Geographic Service Area, no choice is offered as long as the Contractor offers the member a choice of PCPs.
 Members who do not choose a Contractor prior to AHCCCS being notified of their eligibility are automatically assigned to a Contractor based on family continuity or the auto-assignment algorithm.
 Once assigned, AHCCCS sends a Freedom of Choice notice to the member and gives them 30 days to choose a different Contractor from the auto-assigned Contractor.
 See Section D, Paragraph 6, Auto-Assignment Algorithm, for further explanation.